 About Me

 I am a communication law & policy scholar currently working a Postdoctoral Research Fellow at the University of Michigan School of Information.
-I am also Affiliate Faculty with the Center for Ethics, Society, and Computing at the University of Michigan.
+I will be starting as an Assistant Professor of Communications Law at Syracuse University this fall.

 My journey has been marked by a commitment to advancing privacy, expression, and trust within the landscape of emerging technologies—from legacy messaging platforms to cutting-edge emotion artificial intelligence.